jparkington/Electric-Brew/README.md

 This project was shaped under the supervision of [**Professor Philip Bogden**](https://www.khoury.northeastern.edu/people/philip-bogden/) during our *Intro to Data Management* class at the **Roux Institute of Northeastern University**.

 We would like to express our gratitude to Professor Bogden for his consistent guidance and invaluable insights.
-Our thanks also extend to our TA, Meghana Chillara, for her patience, valuable input, and collaboration with each of us.
+Our thanks also extend to our TA, Meghana Chillara, for her patience, consistently timely input, and collaboration with each of us.